Burghölzli: History

-On March 6, 1971, a fire broke out at the clinic; 28 elderly male patients died from suffocation.
+On March 6, 1971, a fire broke out at the clinic; 28 elderly male patients died from asphyxiation.
 There were bars on the windows, frustrating the attempts of rescuers to save lives.

 Trivia

 The fictitious 2007 Swiss mystery film Marmorera was filmed among others, at the Bürghölzli sanatory in the Weinegg district of Zürich, on the river Limmat near Technopark Zürich, at the Limmatquai promenade, and on the Münsterbrücke river crossing towards Münsterhof.